UNCLASSIFIED (U)

 b.
 Under U.S. law, aliens are generally entitled to the same rights and subject to the same responsibilities as U.S. citizens where litigation, both civil and criminal, is concerned.
 U.S. policy is that U.S. law should take its course in the investigation and prosecution of all aliens, to the extent consistent with international law.
 S/CPR, OFM, and USUN, as appropriate, may certify immunity and related information as described in 2 FAM 234.1.
 If the alleged offender enjoys immunity, the Department also takes the steps described in 2 FAM 233.

 d.
 When an alien who enjoys no immunity from arrest or prosecution is charged in the United States with a serious crime, and the case raises significant foreign policy concerns, it may be advisable for the Department to communicate those concerns to law enforcement personnel.
 The Secretary of State, Deputy Secretary of State, Under Secretary of State for Political Affairs, or Under Secretary of State for Management must approve communications with law enforcement personnel if the proposed Department communication seeks to influence the disposition of the case.
-Because of the inherently sensitive nature of criminal prosecutions, the technical issues likely to arise, the possible need to coordinate with the Department of Justice, and the need for consistency, requests for S, D, P, or M approval must be cleared within the Department as appropriate, including in all cases with L. Nothing in this section prevents communication between appropriate working level offices in the Department and their counterpart law enforcement officials with regard to matters outside the cases considered in this section.
+Because of the inherently sensitive nature of criminal prosecutions, the technical issues likely to arise, the possible need to coordinate with the Department of Justice, and the need for consistency, requests for S, D, P, or M approval must be cleared within the Department as appropriate, including in all cases with L. Nothing in this section prevents communication between appropriate working level offices in the Department and their counterpart law enforcement officials regarding matters outside the cases considered in this section.

 2 FAM 234.3 Other Actions in Civil Cases